 Disclaimer: Please check that all ingredients are suitable for your allergies and be sure to ask your medical care team regarding any allergy related questions (I do not share medical advice).
 As an Amazon Associate, I earn from qualifying purchases.

-The shrimp stir fry recipe as written is free of peanuts, tree nuts, dairy, egg, fish.
+The shrimp stir fry recipe as written is free of peanuts, tree nuts, dairy, egg, fish and sesame.

 If you are allergic to shrimp but like the look and colors of this recipe, you could use chicken, beef, pork, or tofu instead.
 You can see how to use chicken in a similar vegetable stir-fry by looking at Fast & Easy Chicken Stir Fry with Vegetables Recipe: New Comfort Food.